rijesh111/api_practice/README.md

 practice.dart file is used to create a flutter app to display the fetched data from API using DIO.

-a.dart file is used to create a  model for the API data and display the fetched ddata from API using DIO in the flutter app.
+a.dart file is used to create a  model for the API data and display the fetched data from API using DIO in the flutter app.

-This is the URL from where the PI data is fetched: https://api.publicapis.org/entries
+This is the URL from where the API data is fetched: https://api.publicapis.org/entries